-Another very good tools for unclogging clogged toilet are vinegar, which works an abrasive agent, and baking soda, which is used to clean the pipes by neutralizing the acid of soap.
+Another very good tools for unclogging clogged toilets are vinegar, which works as an abrasive agent, and baking soda, which is used to clean the pipes by neutralizing the acid of soap.
 If you use any of these products instead of water, make sure that you flush after they’ve been used.

 To prepare the mixture, fill a bucket with one part vinegar and two parts hot water, and then add 2 tbsp. of baking soda.
 The baking soda will neutralize any acidity in the toilet and help break up any buildup at the same time.
 Step away from the toilet and flush once you’ve finished pouring your bucket mixture down your bathroom drain.

 This technique is known as a “septic safe” method for unclogging toilets because it helps to reduce the amount of grime that you send to your septic tank.
 It’s also gentler on sewer lines than chemicals most plumbers use to break up clogs in the house drains.

 You can also use a long flexible snake when unclogging your toilet.
 Put the snake in the bowl and push it around to loosen the clog.
 A common mistake many people make is pushing the snake forward when they should be pushing it back.
 Pushing the snake back will break up the clog.